Winter Guests: Simulacrum. Photo by Martin Flack.

 How To Apply

-Call for proposals is now closed for the July/August 2018 and January 2019 Creation Residencies.
+Call for proposals is open now for Creation Residencies in July/August 2019 and January 2020.
+Application deadline is January 15, 2019.

 For questions or further information, contact Bobby Asher, Senior Associate Director, Artist Partner Program.